sisinflab-swot/ldp-coap-framework/README.md

 Usage with Eclipse and Maven
 -------------

-Each module also includes the project files for Eclipse.
+Each module can be imported as Maven project in Eclipse.
 Make sure to have the following plugins before importing LDP-CoAP projects:

 - [Eclipse EGit](http://www.eclipse.org/egit/)
 - [M2Eclipse - Maven Integration for Eclipse](http://www.eclipse.org/m2e/)